Mechanical-Advantage/AdvantageScope/CONTRIBUTING.md

 - `npm start`: Runs the application in development mode.
 - `npm run build`: Full production build.
 Compiles code, builds WebAssembly, builds documentation, and packages the Electron app.
+- `npm run build-linux`: Full production build for Linux.
+Runs an alternative version of Electron that works correctly on Wayland (to be fixed in the future).
 - `npm run fast-build`: Compiles and packages the application into a directory (unpacked) rather than an installer.
 Useful for quick local testing of the production build.
 - `npm run compile`: Runs Rollup to compile the TypeScript source bundles.
 - `npm run wasm:compile`: Compiles the C++ logic to WebAssembly (requires Emscripten).